junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror_BB/SPN-Horror-ghost-whole-novel.md

 He hesitates there.
 The ghost meets his gaze.
 "What?"

 "The thing is, it's not your blood.
-You were there when those other people were killed, then the question, how did you die?"
+Because otherwise it would be sputter outwards, not onto the clothes like this.
+Which means you were there when those other people were killed, then the question is, how did *you* die?"
 He narrows his eyes.

 "Other people?"
 The ghost echoes, sounding even more hurt and sad than realizing that himself is dead, voice broken.
 Then he realizes the meaning in Dean's eyes.
 His eyes widens, "You don't think I'm the one that killed them, then suicide or something, do you?"